 Sponsorships are not charity.
 Businesses who sponsor drivers will pay money or provide free (or more likely, discounted) parts, expecting that the advertising you do for them will earn back their investment and then some.
 To be clear; for every dollar they give you, they want(need?) to see that back in extra sales.
-If you can convince them to sponsor you, but they don’t quickly see the value….
+Sure there’s potential for tax write-offs and “creative” accounting, but don’t bank on any of that.
+If you can convince a company to sponsor you, but that company doesn’t quickly see the value….
 Don’t expect to be “sponsored” for long.

-“But… I see Sponsors all the time on NASCAR, F1, Drag Racing, and other Racing on TV!”
+“But… I see Sponsors everywhere in NASCAR, F1, Drag Racing, and other Racing on TV!”

 Nationally Televised racing is just that.
 Nationally Televised.
 And with that, extraordinarily expensive (Hundreds of thousands PER weekend) to compete in with any shred of competitiveness.
-F1 and NASCAR fill up stadium seating with exorbitant ticket prices… club racing may have incredibly competitive (and more pure, IMO) racing, but even with free admission it never has more than a few people in the stands (Who are almost always drivers in other classes, crew, or people directly related to drivers).
+F1 and NASCAR have lucrative TV deals and sell out stadium seating with exorbitant ticket prices… club racing may have incredibly competitive (and more pure, IMO) racing, but even with free admission there are never more than a few people in the stands (Who are almost always drivers in other classes, crew, or people directly related to drivers).

 Road Racing in the United States has several tiers.
 To wildly oversimplify it: “Crapcan Enduros” (non-licensed) are considered the basement tier.
 “Club ” racing (SCCA, NASA, Licensed Enduro series, etc) is considered the Entry Tier.
 Then there’s “Entry-Pro” like Pirelli World Challenge and Indycar sponsored Support Races (Global MX-5) in the middle, and “Pro” IMSA/Weathertech racing at the top.

 If you check out Crapcan, Club, and even Entry-Pro there generally aren’t anyone in the stands that aren’t family, friends, or crew.
+Gridlife Events are doing a fantastic job with live video and media, but it’s still “minor” in the grand scheme of a network televised event.
 If you get into Pro Road-Racing, they sell tickets for events, but aside from one-off popular events (like 24 hours of Daytona) there are still very few people in those stands.
 There is occasional TV coverage, but it isn’t major.
 Even in top tier “Pro” racing, a huge chunk of team budgets come from drivers bringing their own money and essentially buying their seat.
 So whether you are spending $1,000 a weekend or $100,000 a weekend, you’re basically racing for yourself.
 Want to sit next to thousands of screaming fans?
 Buy tickets for a NASCAR or F1 race.

 Want to race with packed stands and screaming fans?
 Consider checking out Oval Track racing.
 It’s the one form of racing where you are able to race, even at entry and grassroots levels with paying fans in the seats.
 Paying fans bring attention for sponsors and even prize money (Also something conspicuously absent from club racing).
 Expect serious, cutthroat competition with the higher stakes.